smaremanda/add-in-docs/docs/outlook/contextual-outlook-add-ins.md

 ```

-Once a contextual add-in is associated with an account, it will automatically start when the user clicks a highlighted entity or regular expression.
+After a contextual add-in is associated with an account, it will automatically start when the user clicks a highlighted entity or regular expression.
 For more information on regular expressions for Outlook add-ins, see [Use regular expression activation rules to show an Outlook add-in](../outlook/use-regular-expressions-to-show-an-outlook-add-in.md).

 There are several restrictions on contextual add-ins:

 - A contextual add-in can only exist in read add-ins (not compose add-ins).

-- The developer cannot specify the color of the highlighted entity.
+- You cannot specify the color of the highlighted entity.

 - An entity that is not highlighted will not launch a contextual add-in in a card.

 - The dimension of the card is 140-450 pixels (recommended limit 300 pixels) in height and 570 pixels in width.

-- The developer cannot specify whether the add-in will display in the card or the add-in bar.
+- You cannot specify whether the add-in will display in the card or the add-in bar.

 ## How to launch a contextual add-in